lianghu83/me/_pages/about.md

 Engineering from Iowa State University and received the Research Excellence Award.
 His works focus on application of operations research and data mining to product R&D on intelligent transportation systems, smart city, future mobility, and emerging vehicle technologies.
 He published multiple papers in top journals and has received 200+ citations.
+Previous to joining Huawei, he worked as the Postdoctoral Research Associate at Iowa State University, and interned at General Motors and Oak Ridge National Laboratory.
+[CV]{}

-Research Interest
+Research Interests
 ======
-* Transportation modeling
 * Intelligent Transportation Systems (ITS)
+* Smart Cities
-* Emerging vehicle technologies (electric, connected, autonomous vehicles)
+* Emerging vehicle technologies, e.g., electric, connected, and autonomous vehicles
 * Future mobility
-* Operations Research
+* Traffic signal control
-* Machine learning applications to transportation
+* Operations research and data mining application to various transportation problems

 Publications
 ======
-You can also find more about my research on [Google Scholar](https://scholar.google.com/citations?user=3geLjmMAAAAJ&hl=en) profile and [ResearchGate](https://www.researchgate.net/profile/Liang_Hu30) profile.
+You can also find more about my research on [Google Scholar](https://scholar.google.com/citations?user=3geLjmMAAAAJ&hl=en) and [ResearchGate](https://www.researchgate.net/profile/Liang_Hu30).

 Peer-reviewed Articles
 ------
 * Hu, L. and Dong, J., 2020.
 An Artificial-Neural-Network-Based Model for Real-Time Dispatching of Electric Autonomous Taxis.
 IEEE Transactions on Intelligent Transportation Systems. [link](https://ieeexplore.ieee.org/document/9237154)